Today's Articles

 Haitian King Henri Christophe ordered the construction beginning in 1805; the Citadel La Ferrière is located on top of the mountain Bonnet a L’Eveque.
 It is one of the largest fortresses in the (western hemisphere) Americas and was designated by the United Nations Educational, Scientific and Cultural Organization (UNESCO) as a World Heritage Site in 1982.
 The mountaintop fortress has itself become an icon of Haiti.

-About three-quarters of the way up from the parking lot, visitors must complete the final portion on horseback or on foot.
+About three-quarters of the way up from the parking lot, visitors must complete the final portion on horseback or foot.
 Starting in Milot, The 11-kilometer (7 mi) trail is almost completely uphill.
 On a clear day, the city of Cap-Haitian and the Atlantic Ocean can be seen to the north.
 Though the turbulent political situation in Haiti (principally in the central region) has deterred visitors in recent years, the regions of the north and south of the country remain largely peaceful, making travel to the Citadel less challenging or hazardous than travel within the Haitian capital, Port-au-Prince.

-After visiting the Citadel in July 2012, Haitian President Michel Martelly heavily criticized the Haitian National Institute for Historic Preservation (ISPAN), describing the site as in a state of disrepair and calling ISPAN's efforts "unacceptable."
+After visiting the Citadel in July 2012, Haitian President Michel Martelly heavily criticized the Haitian National Institute for Historic Preservation (ISPAN), describing the site as disrepair and calling ISPAN's efforts "unacceptable."
 His visit was intended to assess the state of the Citadel for conservation, but he refused to visit its upper levels, deeming them unsafe for visitors.
-Despite Haiti's shortcomings in preserving its own cultural artifacts, international organizations have stepped in to assist, such as the Global Heritage Fund, a California-based non-profit organization, which has investigated the Citadel for monument conservation, community development, training, and cultural heritage revitalization.
+Despite Haiti's shortcomings in preserving its cultural artifacts, international organizations have stepped in to assist, such as the Global Heritage Fund, a California-based non-profit organization, which has investigated the Citadel for monument conservation, community development, training, and cultural heritage revitalization.

 The project would focus on the Citadel and nearby Sans-Souci Palace, hoping to preserve the structures as safe tourism sites to promote sustainable local economic growth.
 We chose this date because the first empire of Haiti was declared on September 22, 1804